Kyle Perry: International career

 Perry was called up to the England C team in November 2009.

 Personal life

 Perry's cousin is former Tamworth goalkeeper, Dale Belford.
 His brother, Todd, also played non-League football and the pair were teammates at some clubs.
 His grandfather, William Scattergood, also played non-League football for Nuneaton Borough.
-He has a son and is separated from the child's mother.
+He has a son.
+He is separated from the child's mother.
 He sings in a wedding band called Function Band Live and previously was in a band called StubbleMelt.
 In March 2021, he announced that with his brother Todd he had formed a workwear clothing firm called KyTo Apparel.